Babe Parilli: Regular season

+Postseason

 Coaching career

 In 1974, Parilli became the head coach of the New York Stars of the World Football League; after going bankrupt, the franchise moved to Charlotte mid-season.
 The next year, he was tabbed as coach of the WFL's Chicago Winds, and briefly seemed to have a chance to coach his old teammate, Joe Namath.
 But Namath turned Chicago down, and Parilli was replaced in late July after only two pre-season games.
 (The Winds would play only five regular-season contests before folding, and the rest of the WFL would collapse a few months later.)
 Parilli would later coach in the Arena Football League, helming the New England Steamrollers, Denver Dynamite, Charlotte Rage, Las Vegas Sting, Anaheim Piranhas and Florida Bobcats.

 Death

 Parilli died on July 15, 2017, in Parker, Colorado of multiple myeloma at the age of 87.

 Honors

 Parilli was elected to the College Football Hall of Fame in 1982.
 On November 15, 2014, he was inducted into the National Italian American Sports Hall of Fame.